Periodic solutions and invariant torus in the R\"ossler System: Bifurcation of periodic solutions

-for $(r,z)\in\R_{>0}\times\R.$ This function has only the trivial zero, which is not contained in the domain and, then, does not correspond to a periodic solution of \eqref{s22}.
-Consequently, no periodic solutions can be detected using the first order averaged function.
+for $(r,z)\in\R_+\times\R.$ This function only has the trivial zero, which is not contained within the domain and, therefore, does not correspond to a periodic solution of \eqref{s22}.
+Consequently, no periodic solutions can be detected using the first-order averaged function.
 This fact had already been noticed in \cite{Ll}.